LeopoldineMirtil/medical_data_visualizer/README.md

 # Medical Data Visualizer

-A project (that passes the tests) from the freeCodeCamp "Data Analysis with Python" course.
+A project from the freeCodeCamp "Data Analysis with Python" course.
 The goal is to manipulate and visualize data by using matplotlib, seaborn and pandas to create two functions that create a categorical plot and heatmap.

 ### Data Description